 Defense spending remains constrained and will have a negative impact on Rockwell's sales.

 Rockwell's acquisition of ARINC requires revenue synergies for growth, and may not materialize over the near term.
 Read more

-President Kelly Ortberg succeeded Clayton Jones as CEO on July 31.
+President Kelly Ortberg succeeded Clayton Jones as CEO in July 2013.
 Jones had been president and CEO since 2001 and served as chairman since 2002.
 Most of the rest of the management team members have been in their current positions since the firm was Read more